Manage Key Vault using CLI 2.0

 az keyvault set-policy --name 'ContosoKeyVault' --spn 8f8c4bbd-485b-45fd-98f7-ec6300b7b4ed --key-permissions decrypt sign

-If you want to authorize that same application to read secrets in your vault, run the following:
+To authorize the same application to read secrets in your vault, type the following command:

 az keyvault set-policy --name 'ContosoKeyVault' --spn 8f8c4bbd-485b-45fd-98f7-ec6300b7b4ed --secret-permissions get

 Set key vault advanced access policies